strapi/strapi/docs/v3.x/concepts/templates.md

 ### File structure

 You can add as many files as you want to the root of your template repository.
-But it must at least have a `template.json` file and a `template` directory.
+But it must at least have `template` directory, and either a `template.json` or a `template.js` file.

 The `template.json` is used to extend the Strapi app's default `package.json`.
 You can put all the properties that should overwrite the default `package.json` in a root `package` property.
 For example, a `template.json` might look like this: